 For this material, the spins are arranged in a face centered cubic lattice with the nearest, next-to-nearest, and next-to-next-to-nearest neighbors separated, respectively, by the following distances,

-where $a$ is the cubic lattice parameter, see Figure~\ref{fig:crystal}.
-As observed by neutron scattering experiments, the next-to-nearest spin-spin coupling is by far the dominant one~\cite{HutchingsSamuelsen,hutchings_inelastic_1971}, and the corresponding Heisenberg Hamiltonian is well approximated by,
+where $a$ is the cubic lattice parameter, see Fig.~\ref{fig:crystal}.
+As observed by neutron scattering experiments, the next-to-nearest spin-spin coupling is by far the dominant one~\cite{HutchingsSamuelsen,hutchings_inelastic_1971}, and the corresponding Heisenberg Hamiltonian is well approximated by